Logiqx/gps-guides/detective.md

 In all likelihood the GW-52 and GW-60 probably use the SiRFstar IV.
 Whilst they could contain the SiRFstar V it would be rather unnecessary.

-If you aren't a GPS geek then now would be the time to stop reading, and just take my word that the GW-52 and GW-60 probably use the SiRFstar IV.
+If you aren't a GPS geek then you don't need to read any further, and can just take my word that the GW-52 and GW-60 probably use the SiRFstar IV.

 The remainder of this document will describe my analysis and the various findings in more detail.